Kaliningrad Oblast: 20th century

-World War I
+World War I and II

-In September 1914, after hostilities began between Germany on the one hand and France and Russia on the other, the Reich was about to seize Paris, and the French urged Russia to attack East Prussia.
+In September 1914, after hostilities began between the German Empire on the one hand and France and Russia on the other, the Imperial German Army was about to seize Paris, and the French urged Russia to attack East Prussia.
 Nicholas II launched a major attack, resulting in a Russian victory in the Battle of Gumbinnen.
 The Russian army arrived at the outskirts of the city of Königsberg but did not take it and settled at Insterburg.
 This Russian victory and East Prussia's occupation by Russia saved Paris by forcing the Germans to send many troops to their East provinces.
 Later, Hindenburg and Ludendorff pushed Russia back at the battle of Tannenberg, thereby liberating East Prussia from Russian troops.
 Yet Russian troops remained in the easternmost part of the region until early 1915.

-World War II
+During World War II, the Hohenbruch concentration camp was operated at modern Gromovo mostly interring Polish prisoners, as well as several subcamps of the Stutthof concentration camp, the Oflag 52, Oflag 60 and Dulag Luft prisoner-of-war camps, and a camp interring Romani people in Königsberg (see Romani Holocaust).

 On 29 August 1944, Soviet troops reached the border of East Prussia.
 By January 1945, they had taken all of East Prussia except for the area around Königsberg.
 Many inhabitants fled west at this time.
 During the last days of the war, over two million people fled, anticipating imminent Red Army conquest, and were evacuated by sea.